Indianapolis: Snapshot of natural gas leaks

 - What’s notable: Most leaks reported to Citizens are due to pipeline damage from unauthorized digging.
 Live in Indianapolis?
 Visit Indiana811.org before you dig.

 - Dates mapped: Cars with air sensors took readings in June 2013.
-This map might not represent current leaks, due to repairs or other changes.
+This map represents a snapshot in time and may not reflect current leaks due to repairs or other changes.

 Explore Indianapolis map